Learn how to use computer forensic tools

 You can read the full list here: http://www.x-ways.net/forensics/

 EnCase is another popular multi-purpose forensic platform with many nice tools for several areas of the digital forensic process.
 This tool can rapidly gather data from various devices and unearth potential evidence.
 It also produces a report based on the evidence.

-This tool does not come for free.
-The license costs $995.
+This tool does not come for free (see site for current pricing).

 Read more about EnCase: https://www.guidancesoftware.com/products/Pages/encase-forensic/overview.aspx

 Registry Recon is a popular registry analysis tool.
 It extracts the registry information from the evidence and then rebuilds the registry representation.
 It can rebuild registries from both current and previous Windows installations.

 It is not a free tool.
 It costs $399.